IN2-Moist/2Take1-Moist-Script/README.md

 - Input Custom Max Speed

-`Set their Vehicle's Max Possible Speed to a Value you can input`
+`Set their Vehicle`s Max Possible Speed to a Value you can input`

 - Set Max Speed 5